chef/chef-web-docs/themes/docs-new/layouts/shortcodes/ctl_ohai_options.md

 `ATTRIBUTE_NAME ATTRIBUTE NAME ...`

 :   Use to have Ohai show only output for named attributes.
+To address attributes deeper in the tree, use a `/` delimiter between each level, for example `memory/free`.

 `-c CONFIG`, `--config CONFIG`